How will I benefit?

 The programme modules are delivered using a blended approach, that is, a combination of distance/online learning materials combined with face-to-face tutorials and seminars where you will meet up with fellow students and tutors.
 In general students study at their own pace, however there are set deliverables such as assignments, requirements to participate in some on-line learning activities which are part of each module.

 The online element facilitates the learning in tandem with the distance-education, hardcopy materials and periodic classroom contact.
 Students will be required to attend seminars on average once per month.
-Students should note that seminars will be held on a revolving basis at NUI Galway, UL or UCC in the case of the postgraduate modules and in either NUI Galway or UL in the case of the undergraduate modules.
+Students should note that seminars will be held on a revolving basis at NUI Galway,or UCC in the case of the postgraduate modules and in NUI Galway in the case of the undergraduate modules.

-Modules are assessed by a combination of written assignments during the semester and a formal examination at the end of each semester.
+Modules are assessed by a combination of written assignments during the semester and a formal examination at the end of each semester where applicable.
 A selection of assignments will be group orientated.

 Diploma in Science & Technology Studies